Primary

 Hamstring flexibility is the limiting factor for most lifters.
 If you cannot maintain a flat back while lowering the bar to mid-shin level, your hamstring flexibility is insufficient for this exercise.
 Forcing depth with a rounded back shifts load to the spinal ligaments and discs—the exact outcome you want to avoid.

-Want Stiff Leg Deadlift in your program?
+See where Stiff Leg Deadlift fits in your weekly plan

 Stand with feet hip-width apart holding barbell.